beeva-arturomartinez/beeva-best-practices/frontend/angular/README.md

 **Example:**

-> If you have to manage a complex `locale` management, you shall want to execute something on `config` phase (e.g. loading your languages hashes, determining default language, etcetera.
+> If you have a complex `locale` management, you shall want to execute something on `config` phase (e.g. loading your languages hashes, determining default language, etcetera.
 Then during execution you'd also want to consume some of the behaviors defined there.
 A provider is just what you need.

 ### Don't **ever** mutate `constants`